reallyenglish/ansible-role-pkg/README.md

 # Requirements

-The hos tmust be FreeBSD.
+The host must be FreeBSD.

 # Role Variables